johannes-lorenz/Effective_Inheritance_Tax_Allowance/README.md

 <ul>
 	<li>First step: run the R code (folder: R_code) to extend the mortality rates for high ages (up to 112).
-The German Federal Statistical Office only provides data for ages up to 100.
+(The German Federal Statistical Office only provides data for ages up to 100.)
 Results are saved in the folder 2_temp_files as csv files.</li>
-	<li>Second step: run the python code (folder 1_code; we use Jupyter Lab) to estimate effective inheritance tax allowances.</li>
+	<li>Second step: run the python code (folder 1_code; we use Jupyter Lab) to estimate effective inheritance tax allowance.</li>
 </ul>

--- The authors
+–The authors